 Subject to In-Kind Regulatory Approval, in the future Authorized Participants would also be able to submit orders to create or redeem shares through "In-Kind Orders."
 In connection with In-Kind Orders, Authorized Participants, or their AP Designees, would deposit Ether directly with the Trust or receive Ether directly from the Trust.
 However, because In-Kind Regulatory Approval has not been obtained, at this time Shares will not be created or redeemed through In-Kind Orders.
-Furthermore, there is regulatory uncertainty regarding whether registered broker-dealers can hold and deal in Ether in compliance with the applicable requirements of the federal securities laws, including financial responsibility rules.
 Even if In-Kind Regulatory Approval were sought and obtained, there can be no assurance that in-kind creations or redemptions of the Shares will be available in the future.
 To the extent in-kind creations and redemptions of Shares continue to be unavailable for any reason, this could have adverse consequences for the Trust.
 See "Risk Factors-Risk Factors Related to the Trust and the Shares-The lack of ability to facilitate in-kind creations and redemptions of Shares could have adverse consequences for the Trust."